lazarusrolando/E-Commerce-Modern-Mart-Interview-Fashion-Store/README.md

 - `POST /register` - Create a new account
 - `GET /admin/products` - Manage products (Admin only)

+## IMPORTANT MESSAGE
+After the project is downloaded or cloned, make sure to unzip all the files given at the repository and put the files in the correct order to run the program.
+The reason is there are too much of files and the folder is out of range given by the github developers (project size: 52mb).

 ## Contact
 For any issues, contact us at [lazarusrolando399@gmail.com](mailto:lazarusrolando399@gmail.com).